Pineapple Mango Smoothie Bowls

 • Chocolate chips: Adds a little hint of chocolaty goodness, and you can even get dairy free ones if needed.

-• Nuts, seeds, and superfoods: You can even sneak in added nutrition with sliced almonds, chopped macadamia nuts, hemp or chia seeds, cacao nibs, and more.
+• Nuts and seeds: You can even sneak in added nutrition with sliced almonds, chopped macadamia nuts, hemp or chia seeds, cacao nibs, and more.

 • Granola: Adds some hearty whole grains and a bit of crunch.
-This recipe includes directions for making Pineapple Coconut Tropical Granola, but you can use your favorite storebought or homemade granola.
-Here are some ideas.
+This recipe includes directions for making Pineapple Coconut Tropical Granola, but you can use your favorite store-bought or homemade granola.

 pink and white polka dot bowl filled with a thick pale yellow smoothie and fruit and granola on top